Introducing BlindAI, an open-source privacy-friendly AI deployment in Rust

 A more detailed list of models we can deploy with privacy, with their run time, can be found here.

-BlindAI is one of the first confidential AI frameworks, enabling deployment of state-of-the-art AI models with confidentiality guarantees.
+BlindAI is one of the first confidential AI frameworks, enabling the deployment of state-of-the-art AI models with confidentiality guarantees.

 Our solution works from end-to-end: the client is fully working with all the features needed to verify remote enclaves’ identity and security features, and the server side is able to serve confidentially complex models.

 We welcome contributions to help us grow our confidential AI inference framework (like adding more operators like Tokenizers, or helping perform security audits).
-So if you are interested, come drop a star and contribute on GitHub, and reach-out to us on our Discord!
+So if you are interested, come drop a star and contribute on GitHub, and reach out to us on our Discord!